-- BC-2.12.11 The minimum requirements that should be met where the investment firm licensee prepares and publishes investment research include: - (a) analysts must not trade in securities or related derivatives ahead of publishing research on the issuer of these securities; - (b) analysts must not trade in securities or related derivatives of any issuer that they review in a manner contrary to their existing recommendations except in special circumstances subject to pre-approval by compliance or legal - analysts must not accept inducements by issuers or others with a material interest in the subject matter of investment research; and - investment firms must not promise issuers favorable research coverage, specific ratings or specific target prices in return for a future or continued business relationship, service or investment. - BC-2.12.12 The minimum requirements that should be met where the investment firm licensee has a soft dollar agreement under which it deals with clients includes: - (a) the percentage paid under soft dollar agreements of the total commission paid by or at the direction of: - the investment firm licensee; and - any other member of the investment firm licensee's group which is a party to those agreements; - the value, on a cost price basis, of the goods and services received by the (b) investment firm licensee under soft dollar agreements, expressed as a percentage of the total commission paid by or at the direction of: - the investment firm licensee; or - other members of the investment firm licensee's group; (ii) - a summary of the nature of the goods and services received by the (c) investment firm licensee under the soft dollar agreements; and - the total commission paid from the portfolio of that client. (d)
+- BC-2.12.11 The minimum requirements that should be met where the investment firm licensee prepares and publishes investment research include: - (a) Analysts must not trade in securities or related derivatives ahead of publishing research on the issuer of these securities; - (b) Analysts must not trade in securities or related derivatives of any issuer that they review in a manner contrary to their existing recommendations except in special circumstances subject to pre-approval by compliance or legal personnel; - (c) Analysts must not accept inducements by issuers or others with a material interest in the subject matter of investment research; and - (d) Investment firms must not promise issuers favorable research coverage, specific ratings or specific target prices in return for a future or continued business relationship, service or investment. - BC-2.12.12 The minimum requirements that should be met where the investment firm licensee has a soft dollar agreement under which it deals with clients include: - (a) The percentage paid under soft dollar agreements of the total commission paid by or at the direction of: - (i) the investment firm licensee; and - (ii) any other member of the investment firm licensee's group which is a party to those agreements; - (b) The value, on a cost price basis, of the goods and services received by the investment firm licensee under soft dollar agreements, expressed as a percentage of the total commission paid by or at the direction of: - (i) the investment firm licensee; or - (ii) other members of the investment firm licensee's group; - (c) A summary of the nature of the goods and services received by the investment firm licensee under the soft dollar agreements; and - (d) The total commission paid from the portfolio of that client.